stephen-hansen/Compiler-Implementation/HW4/README.md

 `p.ir` is the compiler output (IR code).
 By default the output will be in SSA form and the IR will be optimized by a peephole optimization.

-Please let me know if the compiler fails to compile any program with valid syntax.
-Also let me know if you run into any segfaults, I spent a couple of hours this week ironing out any bugs caused by value numbering and I believe it should work correctly for all inputs, but let me know otherwise.

 Some flags are provided for testing.